prividentity/PrivateIdentity-Oldd/Python-SDK.md

 -   [Scipy](https://pypi.org/project/scipy/)  provides a faster, more efficient method for comparison of distances and supports shared library functionalities.

-## Install PrivateID
+## Install Private ID

-Within the activated environment, use the following command to install Werkzeug:
+Within the Python3 environment, use the following command to install the Private ID Python SDK:

     pip3 install https://privid-sdk.s3.us-east-2.amazonaws.com/privateid/privateid-1.1.0-py3-none-any.whl

-# Install Facial Recognition C++ Shareable Object (.so)
+# Install facial recognition C++ shareable object (.so)

-This section covers how to use the Face Factor for generating and verifying Private IDs.
+This section covers how to use the facial recognition .so for generating and verifying identity.

-    _class_ privateid.FHE.FaceFactor(server_url,local_storage_path=None)
+    class privateid.FHE.FaceFactor(server_url,local_storage_path=None)

-The FaceFactor class implements the methods for enrolling and predicting the Face module as part of the Biometric Authentication.
+The **FaceFactor class** implements the methods for enrolling and predicting.
 It exposes four methods as part of the interface:

 1.  enroll: Enrolls the face of the user.